By Andres Roldan | June 10, 2020

 As we determined before,

 TRUN takes a single parameter.
-With that knowledge,
+Having noted that,

 we can create the